sighupio/installer-eks/README.md

 Please refer to each module documentation and the [examples](examples/) folder for more details.

-> You can follow the [Fury on EKS quick start guide][fury-eks-quickstart] for a more detailed walkthrough
+> You can follow the [SD on EKS quick start guide][sd-eks-quickstart] for a more detailed walkthrough

 ## Useful links